 FRAGILE STATES We address the most challenging health threats facing the world’s most vulnerable children through a comprehensive approach, which focuses on results that help children transition out of crisis and out of extreme poverty.

 We have an opportunity to focus global attention on what should be obvious: Every mother, and every child, counts.
 They count because we value every human life.
 The evidence is clear that healthy mothers and children are the bedrock of healthy and prosperous communities and nations.

 Dr. Lee Jong-wook Director- General, World Health Organization (2003-2006)

 We believe that all people deserve accessible, quality healthcare, and we are committed to doing our part to make this happen. … World Vision allows us to live our mission in a way that is aligned with our values.

-Dr. Anne Eiting Klamar Chair of the Board of Directors, Midmark
+Dr. Anne Eiting Klamar President and CEO of Midmark